simon-hirsch/rolch/docs/index.md

 !!! note
     `ROLCH` is currently in the first alpha phase.
 Please expect changes to happen frequently.

+## Introduction

+This package provides an online estimation of models for distributional regression, respectively, models for conditional heteroskedastic data.
+The main contribution is an online/incremental implementation of the generalized additive models for location, shape and scale (GAMLSS, see [Rigby & Stasinopoulos, 2005](https://academic.oup.com/jrsssc/article-abstract/54/3/507/7113027)) developed in [Hirsch, Berrisch & Ziel, 2024](https://arxiv.org/abs/2407.08750).

+Please have a look at the [documentation](https://simon-hirsch.github.io/rolch/) or the [example notebook](https://github.com/simon-hirsch/rolch/blob/main/example.ipynb).

+We're actively working on the package and welcome contributions from the community.
+Have a look at the [Release Notes](https://github.com/simon-hirsch/rolch/releases) and the [Issue Tracker](https://github.com/simon-hirsch/rolch/issues).

+## Distributional Regression

+The main idea of distributional regression (or regression beyond the mean, multiparameter regression) is that the response variable $Y$ is distributed according to a specified distribution $\mathcal{F}(\theta)$, where $\theta$ is the parameter vector for the distribution.
+In the Gaussian case, we have $\theta = (\theta_1, \theta_2) = (\mu, \sigma)$.
+We then specify an individual regression model for all parameters of the distribution of the form

+$$g_k(\theta_k) = \eta_k = X_k\beta_k$$

+where $g_k(\cdot)$ is a link function, which ensures that the predicted distribution parameters are in a sensible range (we don't want, e.g. negative standard deviations), and $\eta_k$ is the predictor.
+For the Gaussian case, this would imply that we have two regression equations, one for the mean (location) and one for the standard deviation (scale) parameters.
+Distributions other than the normal distribution are possible, and we have already implemented them, e.g., Student's $ t$ distribution and Johnson's $S_U$ distribution.
+If you are interested in another distribution, please open an Issue.

+This allows us to specify very flexible models that consider the conditional behaviour of the variable's volatility, skewness and tail behaviour.
+A simple example for electricity markets is wind forecasts, which are skewed depending on the production level - intuitively, there is a higher risk of having lower production if the production level is already high since it cannot go much higher than "full load" and if, the turbines might cut-off.
+Modelling these conditional probabilistic behaviours is the key strength of distributional regression models.

 ## Installation

 `ROLCH` is available on the [Python Package Index](https://pypi.org/project/rolch/) and can be installed via `pip`: